Adam-/runelite-plugins/README.md

 emote clue items.

 ### 3.1.0 Patch notes
 Opening your bank to begin progression logging is no longer a requirement.
-Instead, the progression loggin will now start right after a player has logged in.
+Instead, the progression logging will now start right after a player has logged in.
 A new disclaimer will inform the user that opening the bank will add its contents to the collection log.